-"[NEW MATERIAL] THIRD PARTY AGENTS COLLECTING ABSENTEE BALLOT APPLICATIONS. - - applications shall submit the applications to the appropriate office for filing within forty-eight hours of their completion or the next business day if the appropriate office is closed for that forty-eight-hour period.
+"[NEW MATERIAL] THIRD PARTY AGENTS COLLECTING ABSENTEE BALLOT APPLICATIONS. - -

+A. A person or organization that is not part of a government agency and that collects absentee ballot applications shall submit the applications to the appropriate office for filing within forty-eight hours of their completion or the next business day if the appropriate office is closed for that twenty-four hour period.